Geetha63/MS-Teams-Scripts/TeamsCreationAlongwithChannelandRole/README.md

 2. Type the following within PowerShell and then press Enter:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**`Install-Module MicrosoftTeams`**

-3. Type Y at the prompt.Click Enter
+3. Type Y at the prompt.
+Click enter

-4. If you are prompted for an untrusted repository,then type A (Yes to All) and press Enter.The module will now install
+4. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
+The module will now install

 # Inputs